alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

 ---
 layout: post
 title: My favourite books from 2023
-summary: Storms and schools, escapes and exorcisms, what if and why – what I enjoyed reading this year.
+summary: Storms and schools, escapes and exorcisms, murders and magic – what I enjoyed reading this year.
 tags:
   - books
 colors: